 Can I be evicted in the winter? +

 Yes.
 You can be evicted at any time of year.

 If I lose my eviction action case, how long until I have to move out? +

 The writ is given to you AFTER you lose the court case.
 This paper is very different from the summons and eviction complaint you got for the eviction case.
 The sheriff does not have to give the writ to you in person.
-They can just leave it in a place where you will see it, usually on the front door of your home.
+They can just leave it in a place where you will see it, like on your front door.

 Can I be evicted for something a visitor did? +